jmatsuzaki/note-normalization-for-zettelkasten/README.md

 ## Installation

-Download or Git clone this repository
+Download or clone this repository

 ## Usage